patildnyaneshwar/RuntimePermissions/README.md

 Simple SDK/Class to approach the workflow for requesting Runtime System Permission.

 From Android Marshmallow (API >= 23), Google has introduced a runtime permission model.
-As a developer, implementing permissions in Android is a bit difficult task.
+As a developer, implementing permissions in all the Activities/Fragments is a bit redundant.
 So, I have made a simple SDK that makes it easier to implement.

 ## Summary
 I've created the ```RuntimePermission``` class which required ```FragmentActivity(Base class for activities)``` to be passed in the constructor.
 It also inherits the ```LifecycleEventObserver``` to observe the lifecycle change and dispatch the result to the receiver.